-CLAIMS is an Authentication Server.
+is an Authentication Server.
 PII is used by application users (CAPRI, JLV, Web VRAM) to authenticate and gain access to VistA applications.
-Access to PII by CLAIMS administrators are determined by their roles and responsibilities which are granted by elevated privileges.
+Access to PII by CLAIMS Assessing administrators are determined by their roles and responsibilities which are granted by elevated privileges.
+Access to require approvals from both the information Systems Owner (ISO) and Information Systems Security Officer (ISSO).
+Elevated privileges are provided from Electronic Permission Access System (ePAS), service now and routed through chain of command for approval.